 Y'all see the little highlighted area in the lower left?
 That's Dawnshore.
 The rest of that giant map?
 That's the rest of the game.

 The open areas I’ve played around in have been extremely dense with secrets and treasures.
-I’ve taken to throwing myself off of cliffs and buildings if I see something interesting below, as hidden caves, treasure chests, and monsters are lurking in every crevice of this beautifully rendered living world.
-There are treasures lurking at the bottom of lakes, secret bosses that can only be accessed by underwater caverns, and endless discoveries to be made by simply wandering around and poking at stuff.
+I’ve taken to throwing myself off of cliffs and buildings if I see something interesting below, as hidden caves, treasure chests, and monsters are tucked into every crevice of this beautifully rendered living world.
+There are treasures submerged at the bottom of lakes, secret bosses that can only be accessed by underwater caverns, and endless discoveries to be made by simply wandering around and poking at stuff.
 I’ve been having a blast meandering through the world just to see what I can see.
 And I've seen a lot - giant spiders, accidentally suicidal pyromancers, and easily bullied graverobbers are just some of the experiences lurking around every corner; Obsidian's usual wit and effortless environmental storytelling are on great display here.

 What is still unclear to me is whether or not the full game will eventually push players towards some of the content I stumbled upon in my bullheaded quest to uncover all the first region in Avowed has to offer.
 It is possible that I was jumping ahead on quests that could later be activated in one of the game's hubs.
 It is equally possible that a lot of this stuff is just laying around the world, waiting to be discovered by intrepid players.